 The pan for making banh xeo is quite thin to allow high heat to spread evenly, resulting in thin and crispy banh xeo

 It takes years of experience to perfect a banh xeo

 Southwest Vietnam's Banh Xeo

-Southern-style banh xeo is quite big, thin and crispy
+Southern-style banh xeo is quite big, thin, and crispy

 The pancake is best enjoyed fresh off the heat.
 While it is still hot, you should break a piece of the golden and thin fringed rim like rice paper and try to taste the unique flavor of pancakes.
-The smell, the texture, and the taste of the Banh xeo combining with the sweet and sour garlic fish sauce would make you excited and admire this work of art.
+The smell, texture, and taste of the Banh xeo combining with the sweet and sour garlic fish sauce would make you excited and admire this work of art.

 Central Vietnam's Banh Xeo

-Central style banh xeo is much smaller with more generous toppings
+Central-style banh xeo is much smaller with more generous toppings

 Northern Vietnam's Banh Xeo